lxnt/rendumper/README.rst

   relevant graphicst methods are not getting called.
 - compile with the same flags as SDL is: -mmx -3dnow -sse
 - make a knob for max-optimization builds.
-- implement SoundSense soundpack support in the sound module.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
 - rewrite df-structures/codegen.py, it rotted; revive
 - sdl2gl* renderers - move common code to common/